AGTGreg/AppBlocks/docs/data.md

 ### Direct update:
 Re-rendering our App everytime we change our data might not be what we want.
-We can optimize the rendering of our App by updating our data directly and then call `render()` when we need it:
+We can optimize the rendering of our App by updating our data directly and then trigger our app to render when we need it:
 ```js
 var app = new AppBlock({
   ...